rust-lang/rust/active/0000-regexps.md

 that byte indices result in a lower cost abstraction.
 If character indices are desired, then a mapping can be maintained by the client at their discretion.

+Additionally, this makes it consistent with the `std::str` API, which also exposes byte indices.

 ## Word boundaries, word characters and Unicode

 The `\w` character class and the zero-width word boundary assertion `\b` are